 Rework

-Rework, by business definition, is the correcting of a failed, defective or non-conforming item.
-It is a non-value-added activity that results in a net loss for the organization and is absolutely attributable to a lack of quality surrounding the work.
+By business definition, Rework is the correcting of a failed, defective, or non-conforming item.
+It is a non-value-added activity that results in a net loss for the organization and is attributable to a lack of quality surrounding the work.
 Take a moment to think about how many projects you have worked on that required rework.
-Now think about how much time could have been saved if that rework were not necessary.
-Focusing on quality over quantity can go a long way in preventing this.
+Now, think about how much time could have been saved if that rework were unnecessary.
+Focusing on quality vs quantity can go a long way in preventing this.

 Reputation

 A failure to produce quality work has a ripple effect that extends far beyond the individual responsible for that work.
-While the individual who failed to produce quality work will undoubtedly experience a strike against their business reputation, it will actually be the organization that feels the brunt of the failure.
-In business and in life, our reputation precedes us.
-How would you feel if you and your organization were known for completing large amounts of work, yet it was of such poor quality that most of your customers were one and done?
+While the individual who fails to deliver quality work will undoubtedly experience a strike against their business reputation, the organization will feel the brunt of the failure.
+In business and life, our reputation precedes us.
+How would you feel if you and your organization were known for completing large amounts of work, yet it was of such poor quality that most of your customers were one-and-done?

 Respect

-Let’s face it, we all want to give and receive respect as it relates to our peers and also feel respected by the organizations that we work for.
+Let’s face it: we all want to give and receive respect as it relates to our peers and also feel respected by the organizations that we work for.
 Failing to take a quality-first approach to our work only serves as a tool to diminish the amount of respect we feel throughout the workplace.
-From a work perspective, would you have the same amount of respect for a co-worker with high output but extremely poor quality as you would a co-worker who produces stellar work all of the time, even if the amount of work completed was relatively low?
+From a work perspective, would you have the same respect for a co-worker with high output but inferior quality as a co-worker who always produces stellar work, even if the work completed was relatively low?

 FAQ’s

-What does it mean to establish a quality over quantity mindset in our work?
+What does it mean to establish a quality over quantity of work mindset?

 Establishing a quality over quantity mindset means prioritizing the quality of your work over the quantity of work you produce.
 It involves focusing on delivering high-quality work that meets or exceeds the expected standards rather than producing a large volume of work that may be of lower quality.